gabrielmfern/writing/my-first-conference.md

 # My first conference

-I've always considered myself an extrovert and I've always loved needing out with anyone that would listen to me, so I've been loving watching the amazing talks for so many conferences recorded on YouTube.
+I've always considered myself an extrovert and I've always loved nerding out with anyone that would listen to me, so I've been loving watching the amazing talks for so many conferences recorded on YouTube.
 One of my top favorite ones is Dan Abramov's [The wet codebase](https://youtu.be/17KCHwOwgms?si=aP_G9SqSxxAz1xl7).

 But, I've never really had the chance to attend any conference, not even in Brazil.
 Mostly because I grew up in a very small city of Pernambuco called Venturosa, in a low-income family that didn't get a whole lot of opportunities like this.

-That all ended with me joining Resend.
-Resend does a whole lot of conferences, particularly because Zeno (one of the co-founders) is a huge talk nerd, and a lot of sponsorships too.
-One of them was Front in Floripa.
-One of the most amazing conferences that we have around here in Brazil, (monumental shoutout to (Diogo Moretti)[https://x.com/diogomoretti_]).

 At first, I was invited to [CodeCon](https://codecon.dev/) that happened in Curitiba, but couldn't really attend at the time.
 But then, I heard about Front in Floripa, and couldn't help but think it was time.
 With no doubts in mind I asked if I could come, and with their thumbs up, started buying some flights.

 ## The day before

-The day before the conference, which was a Friday, they planned for us all (Carolina, Carol, [Isabela](https://x.com/isabellaaq2), (João)[https://x.com/jopcmelo], [Lucas](https://x.com/thewizardlucas), (Zeno)[https://x.com/zenorocha], [and me!](https://x.com/gabrielmfern)) to have dinner together at a beautiful place by the sea called [Rosso](https://share.google/71hHgTzjbCE8UPngW).
+The day before the conference, which was a Friday, they planned for us all (Carolina, Carol, [Isabela](https://x.com/isabellaaq2), [João](https://x.com/jopcmelo), [Lucas](https://x.com/thewizardlucas), [Zeno](https://x.com/zenorocha), [and me!](https://x.com/gabrielmfern)) to have dinner together at a beautiful place by the sea called [Rosso](https://share.google/71hHgTzjbCE8UPngW).

 There I ate some amazing seafood (though I was pretty conservative with the dishes lol), and appreciated the beautiful sight that was the sea beside it.
 The sea was the part that got me in the most awe, as a Christian, my understanding of this could only take me into the position of worship of God, truly.